 In response, industry leaders like Google, Amazon, and Facebook began using AI and machine learning algorithms to understand the behavior and tendencies of both consumers and competitors.
 Identifying real-time patterns and trends within market data has enabled them to respond to fluctuating market conditions at the drop of a hat.

 Gone are the days when static pricing and rules-based systems were good enough to drive the bottom line.
 To stay competitive retailers must look beyond basic price history.

 Not surprisingly, companies that harness the potential of AI and big data to forecast market trends – and who effectively convert the insights gleaned into actionable processes – are more likely to gain a competitive edge in the market.

 Dynamic price optimization, or real-time pricing, enables retailers to accurately pinpoint real-time gaps in competitors pricing and/or inventory levels, and respond promptly and strategically.
-By leveraging rivals’ stockouts and marketing cycles, retailers can effectively balance full price sell-throughs with attractive promotions – all the while remaining competitive without just resorting to blanket discounts and sales every other month.
+By leveraging rivals’ stockouts and marketing cycles, retailers can effectively balance full price sell-throughs with attractive promotions – all the while remaining competitive without just resorting to blanket retail discounts and sales every other month.

 Enter Intelligence Node’s 360º pricing tool.

 Price optimization strategies yield the greatest potential for increasing profitability since recommendations are based on real-time market insight.

 360º pricing enables retailers to adapt marketing strategy and maximize profitability through real-time analysis of fluctuating market data across a company’s entire assortment.
 This includes purchase history, product demand, competitor pricing & inventory levels, consumer behavior, sell-through goals, seasonality and more.